Contrast-Security-OSS/azure-aks-example/README.md

 `docker-compose up`

+*Note - For vanilla Docker implementations including docker-compose, the agent configurations are passed via environment variables within the Dockerfile.
+Make sure to use Dockerfile for vanilla Docker implementations for the docker build.
+If you are deploying to Microsoft AKS, please use Dockerfile-new for the docker build as the Contrast Agent configurations are removed from the Dockerfile.
+For Microsoft AKS implementations, Contrast Agent configurations are passed using kubernetes secrets/configMaps.*

 ## Pushing the Container Image to Microsoft ACR

 Following your build, in order to run the application via Microsoft AKS, you first need to have an image avialable inside a Container Registry.
 This demo uses Microsoft's ACR to store the built container images.